dan200/IndieLauncher/README.md

 Creating a Launcher for your game
 =================================

 The code in this repository provides a launcher that downloads the example game hosted [here](https://github.com/dan200/IndieLauncherExampleGame).
-To customise it into a launcher that will update and launch your game, you'll need to make some changes:
+To customise it into a launcher that will update and launch *your* game, you'll need to make some small changes:

 1. Take a look at the [Example Game RSS file](https://github.com/dan200/IndieLauncherExampleGame/blob/master/ExampleGame.xml), customise it with the download links for your game, and host it somewhere online.
 Each entry in the RSS file represents a version of the game, and the newer versions go at the top.